about the project.

 more about the performances.

-On Sunday, March 5, Clean Labor will be performed at the Wythe Hotel.
-Dancers will be joined by the Wythe Hotel’s cleaning staff in this very special performance.
-While the cleaners make up the room, the performers will take their movements and gestures as inspiration.
+On Sunday, March 5, 2017 Clean Labor was performed at the Wythe Hotel.
+Dancers were joined by the Wythe Hotel’s cleaning staff in this very special performance.
+While the cleaners make up the room, the performers took their movements and gestures as inspiration as the voyeuristic crowd watches every subtle moment occur.
 The performance will take place in numerous rooms throughout the Wythe as well as in the Ides Rooftop Bar.
-An originally choreographed preview of Clean Labor will also be performed at the VIP opening of The Armory Show art fair.
+An originally choreographed preview of Clean Labor was also performed at the Sotheby’s VIP Gala at the opening of The Armory Show art fair.
+Download the press release.

 about the artist.